UK Biosciences and Europe

 7 February 2018

-The Royal Society of Biology responded to House of Lords EU Energy and Environment Sub-Committee inquiry on plant and animal biosecurity in light of Brexit. (pending publication)
+The Royal Society of Biology has provided evidence to the EU Energy and Environment Sub-Committee of the House of Lords, in response to its inquiry on Brexit: plant and animal biosecurity

 24 April 2018